sumanth-koppula/Springboot-Crud-PostgreSql/README.md

 # API Endpoints

-i.
-GET /api/users: Get a list of all users. ii.
-GET /api/users/{id}: Get details of a specific user by ID. iii.
-POST /api/users: Create a new user. iv.
-PUT /api/users: Update an existing user.
+1. GET /api/users: Get a list of all users.
+2. GET /api/users/{id}: Get details of a specific user by ID.
+3. POST /api/users: Create a new user.
+4. PUT /api/users: Update an existing user.
-v.
-DELETE /api/users/{id}: Delete a user by ID.
+5. DELETE /api/users/{id}: Delete a user by ID.